TOGoS/TFMPM/README.md

 - ```Vagrantfile``` - configuration file for Vagrant.
 - ```vm-files/``` - files to be imported into the vagrant Virtual machine.
 - ```provision.sh``` - Virtual machine provisioning script.

+Note that the ```src/main/language``` directory is a Maven convention.
+It's verbose, but gives enough information to keep projects with multiple languages and components (unit tests, build system, runtime, etc) organized.

 ## Database
 ### Create the database